techintel/ReactCMS/README.md

 ### How to register the first administrator?

 You need to manually modify the created user's data in the database 'users' collection.
-Here's a few guide about it:
+Here are a few guidelines about it:

+ - First, register a regular account that you want to be an administrator.
  - A user data document contains these properties:
 ~~~~
 {